iid3rp/Framework/README.md

 # iid3rp's libraries | Framework

-iid3rp's personal game development framework/framework with the use of [LightWeight Java Game Library](https://lwjgl.org) version (~~2~~) **3!!**.
-It is currently on its new beginnings and is on development and learning on how to migrate.
+iid3rp's personal game development framework with the use of [LightWeight Java Game Library](https://lwjgl.org) version (~~2~~) **3!!**.
+It is currently on its new beginnings and is on development and learning on how to migrate (and possibly multiple rewrites).

 ## Getting into it (not working for now)